Dwarakesh0samal/Schoolzy/backend/SESSION_STORE_README.md

 # Firebase Firestore Session Store

-This project uses a custom Firebase Firestore session store to replace the default MemoryStore for production-ready session management.
+This project uses a **custom Firebase Firestore session store** to replace the default MemoryStore for production-ready session management.
+We've implemented our own session store that's fully compatible with your Firebase Admin SDK version.

 ## Features